Reduce the carbon footprint of "the drink in your hand” by 25 percent by 2020 against a 2010 baseline.

 Though they currently compose a small portion of our fleet, we continue to add delivery trucks powered with a mix of alternative fuels, including electricity, natural gas, diesel electric and biodiesel.

 Sustainable packaging and recycling, along with sustainable sourcing, experienced both positive movement and challenges.
 Read more about packaging and recycling here and sourcing here.

-*The 14 percent calculation of progress toward our “drink in your hand" goal has been internally vetted using accepted and relevant scientific and technical methodologies, but those methodologies are evolving.
-We are working to simplify our data collection and measuring systems, and plan to have our data externally verified by an independent third party for our 2017 results and progress.
-At that time, we will also revisit our 2015 estimate to ensure its accuracy and make any updates or necessary corrections, if any, to our public reporting.
+*The 19 percent calculation of progress toward our “drink in your hand” goal has been internally vetted using accepted and relevant scientific and technical methodologies, but those methodologies are evolving.
+We are working to simplify our data collection and measuring systems, and plan to have our data externally verified by an independent third party in future years.
+At that time, we will also revisit our 2015-2017 estimates to ensure accuracy and make any updates or necessary corrections, to our public reporting.

 More on Journey